Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Empanadas and Pastries

-You can tell them Kelly and Patrick sent you…that’s how often we’re in here.
-Patrick is methodically making his way through the empanada menu!
-This is a really small menu and is perfect if you’re just looking for a quick bite.
-0.4 mile walk
+If Miguel is at the counter, you can tell him that Kelly and Patrick sent you — that's how often we're in here.
+Patrick is methodically making his way through the entire empanada menu.
+This is a really small menu and is perfect if you're just looking for a quick bite.

 Belen de la Cruz/123 E. Liberty